MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-powershell-download.md

 ---
-title: Download Azure Stack Hub tools from GitHub | Microsoft Docs
+title: Download Azure Stack Hub tools from GitHub
 description: Learn how to download tools required for working with Azure Stack Hub.
 author: mattbriggs